Frederick Augustus Taylor

 Owing to bad state of roads and heavy shelling the Batteries experienced considerable difficulty in moving into position.

 Three days later, on 21 October 1917, Frederick was killed in action.
-There is no entry for that day in the 3rd Field Artillery Brigade’s diary, however the very entry on the list of casualties for the week ending 28 October is:
+There is no entry for that day in the 3rd Field Artillery Brigade’s diary, however the very first entry on the list of casualties for the week ending 28 October is:

 Driver FA Taylor, killed in action, 21 October 1917

 When he enlisted Frederick nominated his mother Mary as his next of kin, and in January 1918 she received a small parcel containing his personal effects: his identity disc, two wallets, a French book, letters, photographs, his unit colours and two blank drafts.
 In accordance with army protocol Frederick’s war medals were forwarded to his father.

 Frederick Augustus Taylor is commemorated on the Cudal District Honour Roll, the Cudal and District War Memorial Gates, the Holy Trinity Church Orange Honour Roll, the World War I Roll of Honour on the southern face of the Orange Cenotaph and on panel number 13 on the Roll of Honour at the Australian War Memorial in Canberra.